grzeimann/Panacea/README.md

 trace: location (in y) of each fiber as a function of CCD column
 ```

+If a continuum source was automatically detected by the reduction program another product is created:
+spectrum*{uv,orange,red,farred}.fits.
+These fits files include 4 rows, which are (in ascending order):
+wavelength (A), spectrum (ergs/s/cm^2/A), spectrum error (ergs/s/cm^2/A), and sky spectrum (ergs/s/cm^2/A).

 ## Code Description
 Panacea is a general integral field unit (IFU) spectroscopic reduction tool tailored specifically for the Hobby Eberly Telescope (HET).
 The code is primarily used for reducing science data from the LRS2 and VIRUS spectrographs.